Charlotte Osei: Early life and education

-Osei had her secondary education at the Ghana National College in Cape Coast.
+Charlotte Osei had her secondary education at the Ghana National College in Cape Coast.
 She proceeded to the University of Ghana where she obtained her LLB in 1992 and Ghana School of Law where she obtained and called to the bar in 1994.
 She also holds Master of Business Leadership (MBL) from the University of South Africa, Pretoria (2006), Master of Laws, (LLM), from Queen’s University, Kingston, Ontario, Canada.

 Career

-Osei was a teaching assistant at the Faculty of Law, University of Ghana, Legon in 1994 to 1995.
+Charlotte Osei was a teaching assistant at the Faculty of Law, University of Ghana, Legon in 1994 to 1995.
 She worked as a lawyer for Laryea Company in Accra from 1994 to 1997, then as Senior Legal Officer at the Ghana Commercial Bank from 1997 until 2002.
 She also lectured part time in commercial law at the university from 1997 until 2003.